MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/user-requests-approve-apps.md

 ## Modify the default setting to receive end-user requests

+Teams provides a default message or instruction for users to request access to a blocked app in Teams store.
+You can customize the message or instructions for an app in the Teams admin center.

 To configure a custom message and redirect users to an org-specific URL, follow the steps:

 1. Sign into the Teams admin center and go to **Teams apps** > [**Manage apps**](https://admin.teams.microsoft.com/policies/manage-apps).

 1. At the upper-right, select **Org-wide app settings**.

-1. To display a custom message or instruction in Teams client store, enter a text message in text field under **User requests configuration**.
+1. To display a custom message or instruction in Teams store, enter a text message in text field under **User requests configuration**.

 1. To provide an org-specific URL to collect user requests, follow the steps: